-1 by Standard and Poor's Corporation or P-1 by Moody's Commercial Paper Record, banker's acceptances, repurchase agreements, and Virginia Local Government Investment Pool.
-The City's current investment policy limits investments to obligations of the United States and agencies thereof, commercial paper, and repurchase agreements fully collateralized in the Obligations of the United States and agencies thereof.
-During the fiscal year, the City made investments in repurchase agreements and obligations of the United States and agencies thereof.
+Treasurer's Local Government Investment Pool (LGIP).
+During the fiscal year, the City held its investments in (LGIP).
 The investments for five of the City's seven pension plans are handled by Prudential, a company with an A (Excellent) rating, one of the top three, by A.M.
 Best rating agency.
 The investments for the two defined contribution plans are directed by employees and are invested in mutual funds and guaranteed investment accounts.
 The City has directed Prudential to invest funds for the other three defined benefit pension plans in guaranteed investment accounts and mutual funds.
 The Commonwealth of Virginia manages the investments of the Virginia Retirement System (VRS) and the City has contracted with SunTrust Bank to handle investments for the Firefighters and Police Officers Pension Plan - Disability Component mostly in bonds (U.S., municipal and corporate) and domestic equities.
+SunTrust Bank also handles investments for OPEB trust fund for the City.

 Custodial Risk - For an investment, custodial risk is the risk that in the event of the failure of the counter party the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-A designated portfolio manager placed the City's investments during the fiscal year.
-The City has a contract with the portfolio manager which requires that, at the time funds are invested, collateral for repurchase agreements be held in the City's name by a custodial agent for the term of the agreement and investments in obligations of the United States or its agencies be held by the Federal Reserve in a custodial account.
-Any funds not invested at the end of the day are placed in overnight repurchase agreements in the City's name.
+Currently all City investments are held in LGIP.
+In the event the City has to invest in a local bank, the City requires a designated portfolio manager and that at the time funds are invested, collateral for repurchase agreements be held in the City's name by a custodial agent for the term of the agreement and investments in obligations of the United States or its agencies be held by the Federal Reserve in a custodial account.

-As of June 30, 2008, the City had the following cash, investments and maturities:
+As of June 30, 2009, the City had the following cash, investments and maturities: